tryscer/flock/flock-music.md

 \[...\]

 “Hey you white kids\!”
 	The two policemen stand at the rear of the tent, just behind the last row, in matching khaki shirts and pants and straw hats.
-One is redheaded, lanky; the other, the older one talking to us, is
+One is redheaded, lanky; the other, the older one talking to us, has a wooden batton stuffed in his leather belt.
+On his shoulder there’s a patch that reads Sic Semper Tyrranis.

 “What do you think he meant?” asks Eleanore.